 Greentree/McKenna Watershed Study

-The City of Madison will complete a watershed study in the Greentree/McKenna watershed (as shown below).
+The City of Madison will complete a watershed study in the Greentree/McKenna watershed.
 The watershed study will identify causes of existing flooding and then look at potential solutions to try to reduce flooding.
 The study will use computer models to assist with the evaluations.
 A local engineering consultant, MSA Professional Services, will complete the study.

 For more information, please see the Flash Flooding Story Map. *Note: Please view the story map using Firefox or Google Chrome browsers.
 Story maps are not viewable with Internet Explorer.